mongodb/mongosql/semantics.md

 #### Behavioral Description

 MongoSQL does not provide any guarantees about the ordering of keys in documents.
 This means that any document value may be returned from a query with its keys in an arbitrary order, whether that document was created by a literal, selected unmodified from a collection, or otherwise.
 In practice, document keys will often be returned in the order they are specified in a literal or the order they are stored in the database, but users should not rely on this behavior.

-Currently, MongoSQL itself does not implement any functionality that depends on the orderedness (or unorderedness) of document keys.
-This limitation is intentional; we wish to have the flexibility to decide in the future that documents are ordered or unordered.
-This is why comparison operators (and some uses of clauses that implicitly perform comparisons, like ORDER BY, GROUP BY, and SELECT DISTINCT) are disallowed over document fields.
+Although MongoSQL does not provide any guarantees about the ordering of keys in documents, it does support document comparison.
+Literal documents are treated as ordered and document comparison follows MongoDB's document comparison rules.

 #### Rejected Alternatives/Competitive Analysis